-Type the following command to verify the content of the RegBack folder and press Enter:
+Type the following command to confirm the content of the RegBack folder and press Enter:

 dirWarning: After executing the

-dircommand, the files’ size (SYSTEM, SOFTWARE, SAM, SECURITY, DEFAULT) should be similar to those you see in the screenshot.
+dircommand, the file size (SYSTEM, SOFTWARE, SAM, SECURITY, DEFAULT) should be similar to those you see in the screenshot.
 If any of the files shows 0, do NOT continue as you won’t be able to repair your Windows 10 installation, and your device may stop booting.

 copy * ..\*

 Click the Close (X) button from the top-right.

 Once you complete the steps, the computer will reboot, and Windows 10 should start correctly.